EverettDesern/Technical-Challenge/README.md

 Under the CombineCSV_Output.pdf file, you will see a screenshot of the output from CombineCSV.java.

-Under the SQLite.py file, you will see my SQL query.
+Under the SQL Query file, you will see my SQL query.

-Under the SQL_Query_Output.pdf file, you will see my SQL query output.
+Under the SQL output file, you will see my SQL query output.